imrefazekas/harcon/README.md

 	close: function(){
 	}
 }
-inflicter.addicts( extension );
+harcon.addicts( extension );
 ```
-In the current version, the inflicter instance you are using will send to your components events about system closing, entity publishing and revoking.
+In the current version, the harcon instance you are using will send to your components events about system closing, entity publishing and revoking.
 For a working example, please check [harcon-radiation](https://github.com/imrefazekas/harcon-radiation).

 ## License